The Story Behind our Silk Dot Pieces

 Our Banaras Collection aims celebrate the beauty and to revive the silk weaving craft by including rich fabrics woven by the unsung master craftsmen who live and work in this particular neighbourhood.
 In this way, we are incredibly proud to be a small part of a wider group of brands pushing for fashion to not only look good but do good.

-Shop the Banaras Collection here - we have limited stock per style and will then moves these to Made to Order only!
+Shop the Banaras Collection here - we have limited stock per style and will then move these to Made to Order only!

 Let us know what you think about the tradition and do share this with your friends.
 Likewise, if you do own any pieces from our collection, make sure to send in or tag us in any photos you may have!